 1. Upon hire

 Employees should fill out Form W-4 when they first begin work for your business.
-You will then use each employee’s claimed allowances to calculate how much federal income tax withholding to deduct from wages, beginning with the next payroll you run.
+You will then use each employee’s Form W-4 to calculate how much federal income tax withholding to deduct from wages, beginning with the next payroll you run.

 2. Withholding adjustments

 Your employees need to give you a new Form W-4 whenever they need to adjust their withholding.
-Employees should give you a new form within 10 days of experiencing a life event that changes the number of allowances they can claim on the personal allowances worksheet.
-For example, an employee should give you a new Form W-4 when their marital status changes.
+Employees should give you a new form within 10 days of experiencing a life event that changes their withholdings.
+For example, an employee should give you a new Form W-4 when they have a baby.